PhilipRuthig/ShortvsLongfibers/README.md

 `fig2.ipynb` creates Figure 2 from images at different steps of the analysis pipeline.

-`mcmc_CCvsSWM_GEV.ipynb` performs the MCMC modeling and plots all main figures, including parts for Fig S6 and S7, S8, and S9, S10, S11, S12.
+`mcmc_CCvsSWM_GEV.ipynb` performs the MCMC modeling and plots all main figures, including parts for Fig S6-S12.
 The modeling part requires an installation of PyMC3.

 `pymc_env.yml` contains the conda environment required to run the MCMC sampling.